andrewpblee/checkout-dot-com/README.md

 `raw_users`

-- This table is basically replicating the `user_extract` table as defined in the task.
-In reality this table most likely would not be needed, as it is just a duplicate with the date added.
-(I've kept the table in for a sake of completeness)
+- This table is basically replicating the `user_extract` table as defined in the task, but is adding in the execution in order to build an incremental model downstream.
 - This table fully refreshes daily and pulls in the id of the user and the postcode

 `user_history`